Reflection and Wrap-Up: Leadership in RPGs and Project Management

 Team Dynamics and Role Definition

-• Reflecting on roles in both RPGs and project management, how well did each player leverage their character's strengths?
+• How did the party's teamwork evolve throughout the session? • Were there moments of conflict or synergy that defined the group's success or failure? • How did the leader handle the group, and what leadership styles were reflected in the adventure? • How effectively did each party member perform their defined role? • Reflecting on roles in both RPGs and project management, how well did each player leverage their character's strengths?
 Were there any moments where roles overlapped or where someone stepped outside of their usual role to support the team?

 This mirrors resource management and how well team members use their skills in a project.